SCOTUS passes up the opportunity to address circuit split over transgender restroom use

 By: Amy B. Cowan

-In a decision that clarifies the jurisdictional nature of the immunity, the Georgia Supreme Court recently upheld sovereign immunity as a threshold determination that must be considered and ruled upon before a court reaches the merits …
+In a decision that clarifies the jurisdictional nature of the immunity, the Georgia Supreme Court recently upheld sovereign immunity as a threshold determination that must be considered and ruled upon before a court …

 Officer that utilized deadly force in response to “furtive gesture” entitled to qualified immunity